It is important that you are aware of the information below before registering for a place at camp.

 All accommodation, meals, activities and at-camp travel are covered by the camp fee.

 Occasionally, there are optional, extra activities offered at an additional cost.
-Plenty of notice will be given of this, and you will be invoiced accordingly.
+Plenty of notice will be given of this.

 What about spending money?